Douglas Cooper (art historian): Provence

 After the Second World War, Cooper returned to England, but could not settle in his native country and moved to southern France, where in 1950 he bought the Château de Castille near Avignon, a suitable place to show his impressive art collection, which he continued to expand with newer artists such as Klee and Miró.
 During the following years, art historians, collectors, dealers and artists flocked to his home which had become something of an epicenter of Cubism, very much to his pride.

 Léger and Picasso were regular guests; the latter even became a substantial part of its life.
-He regarded Picasso as the only genius of the 20th century and he became a substantial promoter of the artist.
+Cooper regarded Picasso as the only genius of the 20th century and he became a substantial promoter of the artist.
 Picasso tried several times to induce Cooper to sell his house to him; however, he would not agree and finally in 1958 recommended to Picasso the acquisition of Château of Vauvenargues.